 To slow it down, add a pause between costume changes.

-Nice, it works, but the GIF doesn't start
+Nice, it works but the GIF doesn't starton the first costume.

 Then, select the first costume from the list.

 Great, next show the GIF at the right time in your story.